 The arrival of Spring usually heralds a significant increase in the number of homes on the market.
 Whether looking to rent or to buy, or sometimes just to sticky beak, after a winter in hibernation, buyers are more motivated to head out to inspect apartments and houses all across the country.

-If you're the seller then you'll want your home to look it's best and artworks play a major role in that.
+If you're the seller then you'll want your home to look it's best - there's an art to that, and artworks play a major role.
 If you're not able to hire the services of a professional property stylist, then these are the five guiding principles you'll want to take note of:

 1. Location, location, location: it's vital to consider where buyers eyes will fall as they enter the home and enter each room.
 You want to draw their attention to the home's best features and this is where you position your artworks.